Four Trimesters Birth Sanctuary

 - International clients from Malaysia to Malawi

-She was trained under birth legends such as Marie Mongan, founder of the HypnoBirthing® Institute, and Penny Simkin, founder of Doulas of North America (DONA) and author of several childbirth books.
-Ginny is a trainer with both the HypnoBirthing® Institute as well as DONA in the United States.
-She is also certified as a Spinning Babies Instructor, HypnoFertility Therapist, HypnoBirthing® Practitioner, Advanced Hypnotherapist, Master Neurostrategist, and is a Breastfeeding Consultant and Childbirth Educator.
-She is a Gottman’s “Bringing Baby Home” educator and energy worker.
-Most recently, she became one of only six Spinning Babies trainers in the world and is teaching this material internationally.
-She also attends birth and breastfeeding conferences at least once a year to stay updated with best practices and evidence-based care.
+She was trained under birth legends such as Penny Simkin, founder of Doulas of North America (DONA) and author of several childbirth books and Marie Mongan, founder of the HypnoBirthing® Institute.
+Ginny is a an approved Spinning Babies® Trainer as well as a DONA Birth and Postpartum Doula Trainer with DONA International in the United States.
+She is also certified as a HypnoFertility Therapist, HypnoBirthing® Practitioner, Advanced Hypnotherapist, Master Neurostrategist, Gottman’s “Bringing Baby Home” Educator and is a Childbirth Educator.
+Most recently, she became one of only six Spinning Babies trainers in the world where she travels annually for her teaching tours around the region to healthcare professionals.
+As a trainer, she stays updated with best practices and evidence-based care.

 Experience and Accolades